LabAixBidouille/PrezDSCT/presentation.markdown

 Sharing what you have made and what about making with other is the method by which maker's feeling of wholeness is achieved.

 #Le manifeste du mouvement des makers: Give
-There are fex thing more selfless and satisfying than giving away something you have made.
+There are few things more selfless and satisfying than giving away something you have made.

 #Le manifeste du mouvement des makers: Learn
 You must learn to make.
 You must always seek to learn more about your making.
 You may become a journeyman or master craftman, but you will still learn.
 Building a lifelong learning path ensures a rich and rewarding making life and, importantly, enable one to share.

 #Le manifeste du mouvement des makers: Tool Up
-You must have access to the right tools fot the projets at hand.
-Invest inand develop local acces to the tools you need to do the making you want to do.
+You must have access to the right tools for the projects at hand.
+Invest in and develop local acces to the tools you need to do the making you want to do.

 #Le manifeste du mouvement des makers: Play
 Be playful with what you are making, and you will be surprised, excited, and proud of what you discover.